Topics of Interest:

 Any travel abroad of a J-1exchange visitor or J-2 dependent requires the signature of the Responsible or Alternate Responsible Officer of the J Exchange Program sponsoring your stay in the U.S. If your J Exchange Visitor Sponsor is not located in the city where you reside (e.g. ECFMG, USAID, IIE, satellite campus), please allow sufficient mailing time (30-60 days) for the document to be signed and returned.

-Upon re-entry to the U.S, it is critical that visitors present their valid original immigration documents to OIA: passport valid for at least six months beyond the date of re-entry to the United States, valid J-1 visa stamp (except for Canadian citizens), and original Form DS-2019 containing travel endorsement in "Travel Validation By Responsible Officer" box on lower right side of Form DS-2019.
+Upon re-entry to the U.S, it is critical that visitors present their valid original immigration documents to OIA: passport valid for at least six months beyond the date of re-entry to the United States, valid J-1 visa stamp (except for Canadian citizens), original Form DS-2019 containing travel endorsement in "Travel Validation By Responsible Officer" box on lower right side of Form DS-2019, and current Form I-94 admission record.

 Adding Dependents on J-2 status